Ioco, Port Moody

-Ioco, an abbreviation of Imperial Oil Corporation, is an area of Port Moody, British Columbia.
-It is located on the northern shore of the Burrard Inlet.
-Ioco was originally a townsite for an Imperial Oil refinery.
+Ioco is an area of Port Moody, British Columbia, located on the northern shore of the Burrard Inlet.
+Ioco, an abbreviation of Imperial Oil Corporation, was originally a townsite for an Imperial Oil refinery.

 The refinery began operation in January 1915.
 By 1917, there were 200 people living in a shack town, which had a school and two grocery stores.
 The company wanted to buy land from the Federal government to build a townsite, but due to the land being a military reserve they refused.
 Instead they bought land from a private seller.
 The land was cleared and construction on houses began in 1920.
 In all there were 83 houses built.
 The townsite also had a grocery store, community hall, a tennis court and lawn bowling green, and two churches.

 As of 2015, the Ioco townsite has been sold to a Vancouver developer.